stadium-software/utils-delete-from-objects-array-by-value/README.md

    1. List: A List of objects
    2. Property: The name of the property to locate
    3. Value: The value the property to remove
-3. Result: The script returns a List without the supplied
+3. Result: The script returns a List without the supplied item